 The Original Oak

-The Original Oak is another of Headingley’s famous drinking spots, which is largely down to its humungous beer garden that’s always packed out when the sun’s shining, and even more so when there’s folk on The Otley Run.
-Regardless of the weather, The Oak is a cracking spot for a pint or a mixer at the best of times, and if you haven’t managed to line your stomach properly yet, take your pick from a menu of British pub classics.
+Across the road, The Original Oak is another of Headingley’s famous drinking spots, which is largely down to its humungous beer garden that’s always packed out when the sun’s shining, and even more so when there’s folk on The Otley Run.
+Regardless of the weather, The Oak is a cracking spot for a pint or a mixer, and if you haven’t managed to line your stomach properly yet, take your pick from a menu of British pub classics.

 The Original Oak, 2 Otley Road, Headingley, Leeds, West Yorkshire, LS6 2DG.